-- 1. Always carry microscopes by the arm and set them flat on your desk. - 2.
-Keep your slide to be viewed with the cover slip (Do not put coverslip while observing specimen under immersion oil. - 3.
-Always start and end with the low power Objective with the lowest magnification. - 4.
-Adjust the Knobs to obtain a field of visibility. - 5.
+- 1. Plug the cords into the microscope and switch on the mains. - 2.
+Keep your slide to be viewed with the coverslip on the stage. - 3.
+Always start and end with the lower power Objective with the lowest magnification. - 4.
+Adjust the knobs to obtain a field of visibility. - 5.
 Then focus step wise in the higher magnification. - 6.
-Do not remove slides with the high power objective into place this will scratch the lens. - 7.
+Do not remove slides with the high power Objective into place.
+This will scratch the lens. - 7.
 Clean the eye piece and objective. - 8.
-Microscopes should be stored with the low power Objective clicked into place. - 9.
-Always wrap electric cords and cover microscopes before returning them to the cabinet.
+Always wrap electric cords and cover the microscopes before returning them to the cabinet.